qinjie/AttendanceByFace-Web/README.md

 ###POST ```user/train-face```
 ```
-=> Train one face id for person id of a student
+=> Train one face id for person id of a student.
+Clear all face id (optional).
 ```
 ####Header:
 ```